HUMSI — Human Security Initiative

 Sep 28, 2025Chicago, ILGuatemala

-A mother and two children detained by ICE agents in Millennium Park on September 28 were released from custody on October 2 after a federal judge ordered their protection from deportation while a habeas corpus petition is reviewed.
-The father, Jaime Ramirez, remains detained in a Texas immigration facility after being transferred from Illinois.
+Noemi Chavez and her two children, ages 8 and 3, were detained by ICE agents in Millennium Park on September 28 while on a family outing.
+Video showed the 8-year-old clinging to a doll and crying as heavily armed federal agents in camouflage detained the family.
+The mother reported agents targeted them based on appearance.
+Chavez and the children were released on October 2 after a federal judge ordered they be protected from deportation while a habeas corpus petition is reviewed.
 The family, originally from Guatemala, has an asylum appointment scheduled for October 2027.

 Sep 28, 2025New York, NYEcuador

-ICE officer fatally shoots man in Chicago; videos contradict DHS account
+Silverio Villegas-Gonzalez fatally shot by ICE officer in Chicago; videos contradict agency account

 Sep 28, 2025Chicago, IL

-Silverio Villegas-Gonzalez was shot and killed by an ICE officer in Chicago after an unmarked vehicle pulled in front of his car.
-DHS claimed the officer was "seriously injured" when Villegas-Gonzalez hit and dragged him with his car.
-Video evidence shows the officer sustained injuries he described as "nothing major."
+Silverio Villegas-Gonzalez was shot and killed by an ICE officer in Chicago in September 2025 after an unmarked vehicle pulled in front of his car.
+The Department of Homeland Security claimed the officer was "seriously injured" when Villegas-Gonzalez hit and dragged him with his vehicle.
+Video evidence obtained afterward showed the officer sustained injuries he characterized as "nothing major," contradicting the DHS account of the severity of his injuries.

 Sep 27, 2025Des Moines, IAGuyana